 Ropes & Gray’s public service commitment is a hallmark of the firm, rooted in the example set by the firm’s founders nearly a century and a half ago.
 From securing asylum for endangered immigrants, to helping people keep their homes, to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.

-In 2017, our attorneys, paralegals, summer associates and other professionals worldwide donated more than 160,000 hours of legal services.
+Our attorneys, paralegals, summer associates and other professionals worldwide have donated about 160,000 hours of legal services in both 2017 and 2018.
 By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps impoverished individuals, underserved communities, nonprofits and small businesses.

 For its pro bono efforts, Ropes & Gray has received numerous accolades, including:

-- The American Lawyer named Ropes & Gray to its 2017 “A-List,” an annual ranking of the top 20 law firms in the United States.
-This year, Ropes & Gray was ranked number two, its highest ranking ever, with the firm’s pro bono work factoring strongly in the award.
+- Ropes & Gray earned the number one ranking on The American Lawyer’s 2018 “A-List,” an annual ranking of the top 20 law firms in the United States.
+The firm’s pro bono work factored strongly in the prestigious honor.

 - Ropes & Gray was honored by Law360 as a “Pro Bono Firm of the Year” in 2016 and 2014.